Dry Eye And Myopia Management

 If your child has myopia or is at risk of developing it, don’t wait until it’s too late.
 Halt their myopia now, and they’ll thank you later.

-To schedule your child’s myopia consultation, call River Oaks Family Optometry today!Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+To schedule your child’s myopia consultation, call River Oaks Family Optometry today!Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.